-POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE & CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan 2011 - 2031 Part 1 The policy continues to deliver positively against town centre objectives and the NPPF.
+POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE AND CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan 2011 - 2031 Part 1 need to be considered by the emerging Cherwell Local Plan Review 2040.
+The policy continues to deliver positively against town centre objectives and the NPPF.
 SLE 3: Supporting Tourism Growth Policy SLE3 states that the Council will support proposals for tourist facilities in sustainable locations.
 The NPPF states that policies should enable sustainable rural tourism and leisure developments which respect the character of the countryside and sets out a town centres first approach to main town centre uses.
 The policy is generally consistent with the NPPF.
-The Council's latest AMR does not identify any significant issues with the effectiveness of the policy and records an increase in visitors and visitor spend.
+The Council's latest AMR does not identify any significant issues with the effectiveness of the policy and records an increase in visitors and visitor spencompleted tourism developments (AMR 2022 Table 12)d.
 The policy continues to deliver positively against tourism objectives in the Plan and NPPF.
 The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
 The emerging Local Plan Review will consider the approach to tourism development to 2040.
 SLE 4: Improved Transport and Connections The policy is generally consistent with the NPPF with the Policy and the NPPF encouraging the use of measures and opportunities to make development more sustainable including through public transport and the consideration of the impacts of development on local roads.
-The Policy continues to secure contributions towards the transport mitigation of development proposals and the implementation of transport proposals in the Local Transport Plan as reported in the yearly IDP Updates alongside the AMR.(see IDP Update December 2020 Summary Tables) These include highway capacity improvements to peripheral routes at Bicester (including a new highway link in the form of a south east perimeter road), and improvements to bus and rail links, particularly in the Kidlington area.
-The policy makes reference to the The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
+The Policy continues to secure contributions towards the transport mitigation of development proposals and the implementation of transport proposals in the Local Transport Plan as reported in the yearly IDP Updates alongside the AMR (see IDP Updates alongside the AMR (see IDP Update December 2020 2022 Summary Tables).
+These include highway capacity improvements to peripheral routes at Bicester (including a new highway link in the form of a south east perimeter road), and improvements to The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
 The emerging Local Plan Review will look at the approach to transport to 2040.
-Local Plan Part 2 which is no longer in the Council's LDS.
-The policy areas that